Double Chocolate Chip Cookies

 - Cookies are always an easy dessert to make!
 Much less labor-intensive than cakes, pies, and tarts!

 I should have made a double batch as these didn’t last more than a couple of days.
 Nick, our youngest, moved back to town for his last two years of med school and hunkered down with us for a little over a month.
 I don’t think he realized his bathroom would be gutted, his bedroom would be dusty (not a room in our house could currently pass the white glove test!), and that he’d have to make his daily omelet on a hot plate in the basement.

 BUT, he didn’t have to pay double rent, make his own dinners or do his laundry.
 I still think he got a good deal.
 Like his dad, Nick also loves chewy chocolate chip cookies!
 He definitely ate his fair share.

 Tips for Making Perfect Chocolate Chip Cookies

-I also like to add some extra chocolate chips to the surface when the cookies come out of the oven.
-It makes for a prettier presentation.
+- PRO-Tip: I also like to add some extra chocolate chips to the surface when the cookies come out of the oven.
+It makes for a prettier, bakery-worthy presentation.

 Baking without a Kitchen

-So if all the sweets you see on the blog for the next couple months are no-bake, you’ll know why!
-Here are a few of the desserts I’ve made with my stand alone oven, no kitchen sink, no garbage disposal and no dishwasher (other than Bill!).
+So if all the sweets you see on the blog for the next couple of months are no-bake desserts, you’ll know why!
+Here are a few of the recipes I’ve made with my stand-alone oven, no kitchen sink, no garbage disposal, and no dishwasher (other than Bill!).
 I’ve been suffering, but the family has not (wink, wink):

-Triple Chocolate Cookies from That Skinny Chick Can Bake –because double chocolate just isn’t enough!
+- Triple Chocolate Cookies – because double chocolate isn’t always enough!